pvtl/docker-dev/docs/faqs.md

 By default this container is commented out (as it's not used regularly by everyone).
 To enable it:

-- Add the container - Uncomment the `https` container in `/docker-compose.yml`
+- Add the container - Uncomment the `https` service in `/docker-compose.yml`
 - Rebuild and restart - `docker-compose build --pull --no-cache https && docker-compose up -d`

 Note that Chrome/Edge may require you to enable a feature flag, to access the site with an insecure (self signed) certificate: